Managing your money

 The website sorted.org.nz provides lots of advice and tips for managing your money.
 It also has a budgeting tool that you can use for free.

 People often feel embarrassed or ashamed to ask for help when they have money problems.
-However, seeking help sooner rather than later is a positive and sensible thing to do and can help to avoid sleepless nights worrying about money.
+However, seeking help sooner rather than later is a positive and sensible thing to do and can help you to avoid sleepless nights worrying about money.
 Remember, even if you've left the problem for a while, it's never too late to ask for help.

 Heart attack treatment costs